codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start-create-ci-pipeline.md

         owner: <github-user-name>
      ...
     ```
-  1. In line **32**, paste the public URL with access to your cluster to enable the Webhook.
+  * In line **32**, paste the public URL with access to your cluster to enable the Webhook.

       > Remember not to add the trailing `/`.

       ```yaml
        ...
        webhook:
        url: <your-public-url>
        ...
     ```
 1. Commit the file.
 1. Confirm the file has been updated:
-  * Go to [Pipelines]((https://g.codefresh.io/2.0/pipelines){:target="\_blank"}) in the UI.
+  * In the CSDP UI, go to [Pipelines]((https://g.codefresh.io/2.0/pipelines){:target="\_blank"}).
   * Select the **Manifest** tab, and then select the `eventsource` resource.
 It may take a few seconds to update.
   * Verify that you see your changes.
-1. On the
+1. On the toolbar, click ICON to view notifications on sync event start and completion.

 ### Trigger an event for the CI pipeline
-To conclude,you will trigger an event that runs the pipeline
+To complete the CI pipeline, trigger an event that runs the pipeline.

 1. Update the `readme.md` file in the root of the Git repo and commit the changes.
-Now navigate to the simple-ci pipeline and see that new workflow has been created.
+1. Now navigate to the simple-ci pipeline and see that new workflow has been created.
-Click on the workflow to view it’s execution details
+1. Click on the workflow to view it’s execution details.
-This pipeline clones the express-microserivce repo, builds and image, pushes the image to your dockerhub and then updates codefresh with the image information.
+  This pipeline:
+  * Clones the `express-microserivce` repo
+  * Builds the image
-Let’s see the image by going to the images dashboard (screenshot)
+  * Pushes the image to your Docker Hub
+  * Updates CSDP with the image information
+1. In the CSDP UI, go to Images to view the image.